-Placing high value on the importance of creative individuality, Apparel Design professors assign a broad range of studio projects aimed at helping students to develop distinctive voices as creative professionals.
+Placing high value on the importance of creative individuality, Apparel Design professors assign a broad range of studio projects intended to help students develop distinctive voices as creative professionals.
+Industry professionals provide sophomore, junior and senior students with valuable critique throughout the semester.
 Visits to New York’s fashion district, along with required internships and competition opportunities, allow for important exposure to the industry.

-As a close-knit group of approximately 40 undergraduates, Apparel majors benefit from regular interaction with alumni and other visiting critics and design professionals.
-Each spring the best work created during the year is presented to the public in a professional runway show.
+As a close-knit group of approximately 65 undergraduates, Apparel majors benefit from regular interaction with alumni and other visiting critics and design professionals.
+Each spring senior thesis collections are presented to the public in a professional runway show.
 For students this annual event is preceded by months of conceptual development, experimentation, meticulous assembly and precise fittings.
-The work shown in each year's Collection show is juried by a panel of guest critics – professional designers who carefully review and discuss the work together, give students critical feedback and select the best garments for the runway show.
+The work shown in each year's Collection show is juried by a panel of guest critics – professional designers who carefully review and discuss the work together, to give students critical feedback and relevant industry perspectives.

-Apparel Design majors work in well-equipped studios on a single floor of the same building.
+Apparel Design majors work in well-equipped studios in a state-of-the-art, newly renovated building.
 The open studio environment, coupled with ongoing feedback from faculty mentors and a ready exchange of ideas with peers, fosters a collaborative and supportive environment for honing personal expression through the creation of one-of-a-kind works of wearable art.

 Elise Petelier BFA 2013

 Molly Ort BFA 2013

 During sophomore year, students begin a series of technical classes that proceed from basic to advanced pattern drafting, draping and construction, and make use of computers as tools for designing and rendering apparel.
 Sophomores are fully immersed in creative practice, conversation and questioning as they accrue the necessary technical skills to develop their own responses.